JING Blend: The Amazing Benefits

-Jing is the first of the Three Treasures that form the foundation of the Taoist tradition and oriental healing arts.
+Jing is the first of the Three Treasures that form the foundation of the Daoist tradition and oriental healing arts.
 The Three Treasures are known as Jing, Qi and Shen.
 There is no direct translation of these terms in English, but rather a conceptual understanding of what they represent and embody; “Essence” - Jing, “Vitality” - Qi and “Spirit” - Shen.

 For a more comprehensive explanation of the Three Treasures, sign up to our free herbal 101 course here or read our Three Treasures blog here.
 You can also take a deep into all things Jing in our Jing Podcast with our founder Mason.
 If you would like to learn more about how to cultivate your Jing Essence check out our article on the topic here.

-The primary intention of the Taoist herbal practitioner is to bring the entire being into harmony, this is accomplished by placing focus on, and nurturing the Three Treasures.
+The primary intention of the Daoist herbal practitioner is to bring the entire being into harmony, this is accomplished by placing focus on, and nurturing the Three Treasures.
 In this regard herbs and lifestyle practices are used and embodied to establish robust and buoyant health.

-In both Chinese philosophy and the Taoist system of tonic herbalism, the all encompassing universe is thought to be, at its foundational level, comprised entirely of energy (Qi).
+In both Chinese philosophy and the Daoist system of tonic herbalism, the all encompassing universe is thought to be, at its foundational level, comprised entirely of energy (Qi).
 In these systems, life and its various components are not considered to exist merely at the material level.
-The Taoists believe that there is an underlying dance of energy that exists within all things, one that is always shifting and changing, accumulating and dispersing.
+The Daoists believe that there is an underlying dance of energy that exists within all things, one that is always shifting and changing, accumulating and dispersing.
 We’ve all heard the concept of Yin and Yang right?
 Of the interchange that occurs between these two dualities, the seasonality and birth death cycle of all things.

 So how does Jing fit into this picture?

 Jing is where it all begins...
 Jing is a form of Qi.

 Jing is articulated as the foundational Essence of all life, described as the “superior ultimate